mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 - Users are able to import a recipe only by its url.

-- users are can click the heart to favorite a recipe and can rate it out of 5 stars.
+- Users can click the heart to favorite a recipe and can rate it out of 5 stars.

 screenshots of features in action